 - Place the third piece in the top row, right sides together with the sewn panel, again aligning the inside 6½” edges.

 - Repeat to create the second and third rows.
-Press the seam allowances of the second row to the right.
-Press the seam allowances of the third row to the left.
+Press the Seam allowances of the second row to the right.
+Press the Seam allowances of the third row to the left.
 Alternating the pressing in this manner allows the seams to “nest together” when assembling top to bottom.
-For more about this and other Quilting Basics, take a look at the links in the introduction above to our five-part Quilting Basics Series.
+For more about this and other Quilting Basics, take a look at our five-part Quilting Basics Series.

 Quilt the pillow top